SimoneDutto/MachineLearning-Course-Assignments/READ.md

 - 13 numeric continuos attributes plus the class label
 -  No missing attribute values

-From the 12 attributes we choose to take the first two, which are respectively *Alcohol* and *Malic acid*
+From the 13 attributes we chose to take the first two, which are respectively *Alcohol* and *Malic acid*

 <img src="DataSet.png" alt="drawing" width="300"/>

 #### Training procedure
 We split data into Train, Validation and Test with  50%, 20% and 30% partition.
-Then, we train our model on Train set, we tune our hyperparameters on Validation set and finally we evaluate performance on the Test set.
+Then, we train our model on Train Set, we tune our hyperparameters on Validation Set and finally we evaluate performance on the Test set.
 **Normalization**
-Both SVM and K-Nearest Neighboors are critical with respect to distances measurament I decided to give the option to apply the classifiers on normalized data to be able to see the difference between the two scenarios.
+Both SVM and K-Nearest Neighboors are critical with respect to distances measurament, therefore I decided to give the option to apply the classifiers on normalized data to be able to see the difference between the two scenarios.
-For the normalization procedure I've used  `sklearn.preprocessing.StandardScaler` which standardize features by removing the mean and scaling to unit variance fitted on the train set.
+For the normalization procedure I've used  `sklearn.preprocessing.StandardScaler` which standardize features by removing the mean and scaling to unit variance fitted on the train+validation set.

 $$ z =  (x-u)/s $$